Converg3nce/matic-docs/docs/staking/deploy-your-own-matic-testnet.md

-Step by step instructions on how to create a single and multiple validator testnet
+Step by step instructions on how to create a single and multiple (soon to be added) validator testnet.

 ### Creating a single validator testnet